y-hayakawa/vboxmouse/README.md

 On the other hand, when using VirtualBox’s PS/2 mouse emulation with NextSTEP, pointer movements feel clumsy, and combining it with the host key is also awkward.
 That’s why I decided to create a dedicated mouse driver.

-It’s still only at a “just about working” stage, but I’ve chosen to release it for NextSTEP enthusiasts.
+It’s still only at a “just about working” stage, but I’ve chosen to release it for NEXTSTEP enthusiasts.
 The code may be rough and incomplete, but I hope that anyone with expertise will help improve it further.